Search by name, year or event

 1940 - Winston Churchill becomes Prime Minister.

-1942 - Decisive British victory at El Alamein.
+1942 - British victory at El Alamein.

 1944 - D-Day landings in Normandy as the Allies begin to push the German forces back across Europe.

-1947 - India and Pakistan granted independence.
+1947 - India granted independence.
+Pakistan declared a separate nation.

 1948 - National Health Service establishes free medical treatment.